Magnesium in biology: By absorption spectroscopy

 Flame atomic absorption spectroscopy (AAS) determines the total magnesium content of a biological sample.
 This method is destructive; biological samples must be broken down in concentrated acids to avoid clogging the fine nebulising apparatus.
 Beyond this, the only limitation is that samples must be in a volume of approximately 2 mL and at a concentration range of 0.1 – 0.4 μmol/L for optimum accuracy.
 As this technique cannot distinguish between Mg2+ already present in the cell and that taken up during the experiment, only content not uptaken can be quantified.

 Inductively coupled plasma (ICP) using either the mass spectrometry (MS) or atomic emission spectroscopy (AES) modifications also allows the determination of the total ion content of biological samples.
-These techniques are more sensitive than flame AAS and are capable of measuring the quantities of multiple ions simultaneously.
-However, they are also significantly more expensive.

 Magnesium transport

 The chemical and biochemical properties of Mg2+ present the cellular system with a significant challenge when transporting the ion across biological membranes.
 The dogma of ion transport states that the transporter recognises the ion then progressively removes the water of hydration, removing most or all of the water at a selective pore before releasing the ion on the far side of the membrane.
 Due to the properties of Mg2+, large volume change from hydrated to bare ion, high energy of hydration and very low rate of ligand exchange in the inner coordination sphere, these steps are probably more difficult than for most other ions.
 To date, only the ZntA protein of Paramecium has been shown to be a Mg2+ channel.
 The mechanisms of Mg2+ transport by the remaining proteins are beginning to be uncovered with the first three-dimensional structure of a Mg2+ transport complex being solved in 2004.

 The hydration shell of the Mg2+ ion has a very tightly bound inner shell of six water molecules and a relatively tightly bound second shell containing 12–14 water molecules (Markham et al., 2002).
 Thus, it is presumed that recognition of the Mg2+ ion requires some mechanism to interact initially with the hydration shell of Mg2+, followed by a direct recognition/binding of the ion to the protein.
-Due to the strength of the inner sphere complexation between Mg2+ and any ligand, multiple simultaneous interactions with the transport protein at this level might significantly retard the ion in the transport pore.
-Hence, it is possible that much of the hydration water is retained during transport, allowing the weaker (but still specific) outer sphere coordination.

 In spite of the mechanistic difficulty, Mg2+ must be transported across membranes, and a large number of Mg2+ fluxes across membranes from a variety of systems have been described.
 However, only a small selection of Mg2+ transporters have been characterised at the molecular level.